zorlack/meatspace-designs/TurntableTractionDrive/README.md

 A turntable may pose a hazard on set even when operated manually by backstage technicians, however, unlike backstage technicians this machine doesn't know to stop because a piece of scenery is late during a shift.
 Also, unlike a backstage technician, under the right circumstances this machine can summon inhuman amounts of torque.

 :warning: **Due to its power and remoteness this machine is not designed as part of an automation system.
-Rather, it is intended to be manually operated by a user with direct line-of-sight to the turntable.**
+Rather, it is intended to be manually operated by a user with a clear view of the turntable.**

 As some risk is unavoidable, my analysis will focus on mitigation strategies.